WinQuota home

 A: One license for each cluster node.

-Q: How to get a WinQuota license free?
+Q: How to get a WinQuota license for free?

 A: Generally we do not propose free licenses; but we provide various actions from time to time.
 Please, refer to our news.